family-richards/IntruderBeware-also-known-as-Napkin/howto2.md

 So what are you waiting for?
 Start with using a 3v power supply, a breadboard, a multimeter, and some jumper wires.
 Earmuffs might be handy here again.
 Eventually, cut the traces in the proper places, triple-check there are no short circuits, and solder on the components.
 Once you're done, solder the jumper that's to the right of the board for your mini-circuit to give power to your circuit.
 Make sure nothing is getting hot.
 Then, write a function to check if there's smoke or not.
 Don't know how to write an Arduino program?
 Reconsider IntruderBeware.
+Are you still convinced that IntruderBeware is right for you?
+All right, all right.
+Here's the deal: I work super hard on the program for us, and you make it more popular.
+You know, it's pretty good.
+You get a safe home in exchange for pressing 100 keys and clicking on buttons 100 times, and I get a safe home and have a popular, interesting, fun project.
+Well, find the template folder and open up template.ino.
+Remember this is a WIP(Work In Progress), so until I say so, it may not be all the way working.
+And join the IntruderBeware community, if you have time.
+Also, you get bragging rights, you know.
+You get to say "I have a open source security system" to your friends.
+Anyway, @KTibow out for now.